Henrique-Aleixo/red-scare/README.md

 Detailed documentation for the SOME problem:
 - `doc/SOME_Problem_Complete.md` - Complete documentation of SOME problem implementation
-- `doc/Professor_Feedback_Analysis.md` - Analysis of professor's feedback and approach
+- `doc/SOME_Approach_Analysis.md` - Analysis of the Ford-Fulkerson approach
 - `doc/SOME_Literature_References.md` - Literature references for NP-hardness
 - `doc/Wall_Problem_Analysis.md` - Analysis of why wall problems return "!?"